thornomad/hearing-allyship/README.md

 Deaf people are part of a historically oppressed and marginalized community and may have developed a habit of either ignoring or not recognizing audism and oppressive behavior from the general public, their families, and friends.
 Many Deaf people have internalized the beliefs and actions of their oppressors; this internalization does not give hearing people the right to perpetuate it.

 ## #3 - Nothing about us, without us.
 **Any undertaking you embark on for the Deaf community is done alongside the Deaf community.
-Decision making, research, instruction, presentations, and workshops on topics that pertain to the Deaf Community should always be undertaken in equal partnership with Deaf stakeholders.**
+Decision making, research, instruction, presentations, and workshops on topics that pertain to certain groups within the Deaf Community should always be undertaken in equal partnership with Deaf stakeholders from those groups.**

 Deaf people should always be part of, and have majority ownership of, all decision-making processes pertaining to them, their education, their community, and their services.
 If you are working in any field that pertains to Deaf people your work should be done alongside other Deaf people either in equal partnership or with yourself having minority ownership.
 Your explicit long-term goal should always be elevating more Deaf people into positions of leadership and ownership in these areas.
 You should not develop public policy, curriculums, articles, workshops, theses, lectures, and infographics without community partnership.
 If you want to do your work alone, as a hearing person, you should seek a profession that caters to hearing people.